westonstearns/Kaggle-Python-Tutorial/chapter2.md

 ---
-title       : Predicting with Trees description : After making your first predictions in the previous chapter, it's time to bring you to the next level.
+title       : Predicting with Decision Trees description : After making your first predictions in the previous chapter, it's time to bring you to the next level.
 In chapter 2 you will be introduced to a fundamental concept in machine learning: decision trees. attachments :